 How to Zip Multiple Files for Download in Spring Boot/Java

-Spring provides StreamingResponseBody interface for asynchronous request processing.
+Spring provides StreamingResponseBody interface which is designed for handling asynchronous processing and streaming large or real-time data, providing better performance, scalability, and memory efficiency in relevant use cases.
 This interface allows the application to write directly to the response OutputStream without blocking the Servlet container thread.

 import java.io.File;